pifroggi/vs_temporalfix/README.md

 Must be in YUV or GRAY format.
 Full range (PC) input is recommended.

 __*`strength`*__
 Suppression strength of temporal inconsistencies.
 Higher means more aggressive.
-Has no influence on processing speed.
+No influence on processing speed.
+The best way to check is to find a static scene and increase this till details, lines and textures are stable.
 400 works great in many cases.
-The best way to check is to find a static scene and increase this till details, lines and textures are all stable.
 If you get ghosting/blending on small movements or blocky artifacts, reduce this.

 __*`tr`*__
-Temporal radius sets how many frames will be included in the calculation.
+Temporal radius sets the number of frames for the averaging.
 Higher means more stable.
-This influences processing speed.
+Influences processing speed.
+The best way to check is to find a slow pan or zoom and increase this till details, lines and textures are all stable.
 6 works great in many cases.
-The best way to check is to find a slow pan or zoom and increase this till details, lines and textures are all stable.
-There is no downside to increasing this further, other than processing speed and RAM usage.
+There is no downside to increasing this further, other than speed and RAM usage.

 __*`exclusion`* (optional)__
-While this is often not needed, sometimes there are scenes with intended temporal inconsistencies (like TV static noise), or this just doesn't want to work.
-Set them here.
+Optinoally exclude scenes with intended temporal inconsistencies (like TV noise).
-Example setting 3 scenes: `exclude="[100 400] [600 900] [2000 2500]"` First number is the first frame of the scene, second number is the last frame (inclusive).
+Example setting 3 scenes: `exclude="[100 400] [600 900] [2000 2500]"`
+First number is the first frame of the scene, second number is the last frame (inclusive).

 __*`debug`* (optional)__
 Shows protected regions, scene changes and exclusions in pink (white if clip is gray) half transparent on top of the clip.